-Please review the Stormwater Management Program (SWMP) and the Illicit Discharge Detection and Elimination (IDDE) Plan to learn more about the steps Andover will be taking to protect our natural resources.
-These plans are living documents and will be updated as this program proceeds forward
+Please review the Stormwater Management Program (SWMP), the Illicit Discharge Detection and Elimination (IDDE) Plan, the Phosphorus Source Identification Report, and the Salt Reduction Plan (draft) to learn more about the steps Andover will be taking to protect our natural resources.
+These plans are living documents and will be updated as this program proceeds forward.

 - Public Education and Outreach